 Here’s an example from another industry — utilities — which gives tips on how to improve water consumption.
 You can see how the combination of visuals, narration, and music help to deliver the message in a way that’s more pleasant, memorable, and personal than a pop-up would.
 Plus, adding Living Video elements will contribute to data collection and personalisation.

 Upselling is another opportunity to use data creatively and effectively.

-Here’s an example from AXA that shows personalized upselling in action.
+Here’s an example from AXA that shows personalised upselling in action.